Publications/Forthcoming

 Abstract: How do extreme political views become acceptable?
 We argue that when previously unacceptable positions are ‘normatively framed’ as a defense of liberal democratic values, voters will find the position more acceptable.
 We examine this at the example of gender-immigration messages: statements using women’s rights to justify anti-immigration claims.
 Gender-immigration messages should make anti-immigration views and parties more acceptable.
 To test this, we conduct survey experiments, varying whether respondents are exposed to a gender-immigration message, an immigration message, a gender message, or no message.
 We find that normative framing increases the acceptability of anti-immigration views among all voters (in Norway) and among women, compared to men (in Germany).
 However, we do not find effects of gender-immigration messages on radical right support or the direct expression of anti-immigrant views.
 These findings have important implications for our understanding of normative framing as a powerful legitimizing device.

-Lawall, Katharina.
-“Mobilising migrants: how effective are online interventions in increasing political participation among immigrants?“
+Lawall, K. “Mobilising migrants: how effective are online interventions in increasing political participation among immigrants?“

 In Europe today, there is still a large gap in political participation between